cloudfour/drizzle/docs/README.md

 ### Layouts

-Files at the top-level of the templates directory are assumed to be layout templates:
+Files at the top-level of the templates directory are assumed to be layout templates for [Pages](#pages):

 | Layout             | Description
 | ---                | ---